arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 is expressly indicated by the client to be a Primary Domain.

-* The server MUST act on the create and respond to the client as if the domain is a new normal domain.

-If a variant-aware client initiates the creation of a domain that is a member of the variant group of any variant TLD, independent of the status of the domain in that group, the command MUST be rejected with 2002 "Command use error".

-If a variant-aware client initiates the creation of a domain that does not exist and the client intends for the domain to be the Primary Domain of a variant group, the create command MUST include an extension [[ specifying the Primary Domain of the variant group ]] asserting that the client will ensure that only the same registrant will request allocation of members of the variant group.

-If a variant-aware client initiates the creation of a domain that does not exist and the client does not include the extension [[ specifying the Primary Domain of the variant group ]] then the following actions are REQUIRED.

-* If the create is otherwise permitted and the domain could be a Primary Domain, the server MUST ensure that all eligible members of the variant group are prevented from creation or allocation until such time as the domain is expressly indicated by the client to be a Primary Domain.

-* The server MUST act on the create and respond to the client as if the domain is a new normal domain.
+* The server MUST act on the create and respond to the client as if the domain is a new domain.

+__ TODO__: make clear that registering the first domain within any variant group must not be rejected.
+The rejection only happens if at least one other domain of that variant group already exists.

 The EPP &lt;create&gt; command may have five new errors, as described in the &lt;check&gt; section above.

 __TODO__: check alignment of the new error codes

-__TODO__: do we want to allow variant activation also via the create command?
-At least in the IDN EPDP we left this decision open to the registry policy.

 # EPP &lt;update&gt; command

-The EPP &lt;update&gt; command is extended to cover two new major
+The EPP &lt;update&gt; command is extended to cover two new tasks:
-tasks:

 * Activating a variant domain in an existing variant group

-* Converting an Exempted Domain into a Primary Domain and optionally converting other Exempted Domains that are eligible to be in the variant group of the state Primary Domain to be activated domains of the variant group.
+* Converting an Exempted Domain into a Primary Domain and optionally converting other Exempted Domains that are eligible to be in the variant group of the stated Primary Domain to be activated domains of the variant group.

-This extended &lt;update&gt; is not valid for use by a variant-agnostic registrar.
-This rest of this section specifies behavior when variant-aware registries and registrars are interacting.
+This extended &lt;update&gt; is not valid for use by a variant-agnostic client.
+Any use by a variant-agnostic client MUST be rejected.

+This rest of this section specifies behavior when variant-aware servers and clients are interacting.

-When an EPP client wishes to provision a new domain in a variant group, it uses the &lt;update&gt; command rather than the &lt;create&gt; command.
-This informs the EPP server that the client understands that the task is to provision a variant domain rather than a new normal domain, and asserts that the two domains belong to the same registrant.
+When a client wishes to provision a new domain in a variant group, it uses the &lt;update&gt; command rather than the &lt;create&gt; command.
+This informs the server that the client understands that the task is to provision a variant domain rather than a new domain, and asserts that the two domains belong to the same registrant.

+The &lt;update&gt; command MUST specify the domain to be activated and include an element specifying the Primary Domain that identifies the correct variant group for the domain.

-Note that depending on registry policy, the variant domain may e.g. share name servers with the Primary Domain.
-This implies that the set of elements required/permitted for a variant domain may differ from that of a Primary Domain or a normal domain.
+Note that depending on registry policy, the variant domain may share attributes with the Primary Domain, e.g., nameservers.

-__TODO__: update XML that shows the primary domain specified

-__TODO__: specify creating a primary domain from an exempted domain without other exempted domains
+A registry policy MAY specify rules or guidelines for the set of elements required or permitted for a variant domain according to the Primary Domain.

+__TODO__: xml example

-When an EPP client wishes to convert an exempted domain into a Primary Domain and convert other exempted domains eligible to be members of its variant group to be allocated domains, it issues an &lt;update&gt;
+If a client wishes to convert an exempted domain into a member of a variant group as an allocated variant, it issues an &lt;update&gt;
-command including both the Primary Domain and separately the list of exempted domains, which the EPP client thereby asserts belong to the same registrant.

-__TODO__: update XML that shows the list of variant domains specified
+command including and element with both the Primary Domain and separately the list of exempted domains, which the client thereby asserts belong to the same registrant.
+Note that the client MUST include all related exempted domains in the list or the server MUST reject the command.
+The response MUST include the complete list of exempted domains for the client.

-__TODO__: if variants are activated via the update command, shouldn't they also be removed via the update command?
+__TODO__: xml example

 # EPP &lt;delete&gt; command